eahanson/document-sections.novaextension/README.md

 Sometimes, despite your best efforts, a document gets very large and hard to navigate, and for whatever reason, the language server can't help you navigate.
-This extension provides a "Go to Document Section" command that lists sections and lets you jump to one.
+This extension provides commands to let you go to a specific section of a document, or to go to the previous or next section.

 A section is defined by a line of text that starts with a section indicator (currently `// // //`, but will be configurable eventually), optionally followed by some text terminated by a newline.